fedor-rusak/NaiveJavaResearch/ThoughtDump.md

 Messages are added in reversed order.

+## 20.02.2017 — I have something to say

+In truth I have finished working on my analysis toolchain about a week ago.
+All I saw was a mess of 400 modules which have quite a bizzare inter-relations.
+While it was a cool way to see that some weird commons libraries like logging may have dependencies on ... avalon-framework?
+Or that some libraries have to drag all the junit staff or multiple versions of ASM library just because maven see it that way.

+All this analysis does not provide too much worth out of the box.
+Well you see that there are ton of connections so now you just visualized a mess that you thought there is.
+And there are some shortcoming when some classes are generated or copied multiple times and you may find that libraries are linked to some random jar instead of xerces implementation.

+I think it can be quite good as an argument that people in java projects are adding complexity really fast and that is why they can feel out of control.
+And don't even start on a question about usage of Reflection API which makes any analysis useless without actually interpreting whole this code as an application.

+So now I have a basis for analysis of different details of java code.
+I can try to analyze connections between classes in one module.
+Maybe add information about methods used and maybe usage of synchronization or static variables.
+Or maybe some data about annotations.

+I think it is quite an achievement for a period of 3 months that I am working with inner details of java code.

 ## 02.02.2017 — It seems to be working

 So with my bunch of scripts are some manual editing I have used my scripts to parse and get data about *rt.jar* from JRE on my computer.
 It has about 20000 classes!